scastlara/PlanNET/README.md

 At the [Computational Genomics Lab](https://compgen.bio.ub.edu) we have trained a Random Forest classifier to predict planarian protein-protein interactions by using homology inferences (see [link to the published paper](https://compgen.bio.ub.edu)).

+To see the code used to predict the planarian networks, go to this [repository](https://github.com/scastlara/PlanNET-software).

 > PlanNET was made using Django (https://www.djangoproject.com/), neo4j (https://neo4j.com/) and cytoscape js (http://js.cytoscape.org/).

 # Copyright